matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/preparation.md

 | **optools** | The test and deployment utilities  |
 | **pkg** | The main codebase of MatrixOne project  |

 For different technical modules, a code structure under `/pkg` is as following table.
-Please refer to [MatrixOne tech design](../../Overview/MatrixOne-Tech-Design/matrixone-techdesign.md) for a better overview.

 | Directory              | Modules                                                 |
 | ------------------------------ | ------------------------------------------------------------ |